 Is it real?

-And he flat out looked at me and he's like, oh my gosh he's like we sure want you girls to believe it is but quite frankly when I have millions of dollars on the line for a film and my reputation career, I'm not gonna give someone a lead in a film just because I'm sleeping with them.
+But quite frankly, when I have millions of dollars on the line for a film and my reputation career, I'm not going to give someone a lead in a film just because I'm sleeping with them.

 And so I thought it was okay.

-Ironically he was very straight with me.
+Ironically, he was very straight with me.

-You said this happened too though at home was it a a relative or no well and I'm not trying to be uh only tell what you're comfortable telling but you know this happens to more kids than I think people know.
+Was it a relative or I'm not trying to be, I only tell what you're comfortable telling, but this happens to more kids than I think people know.

-I'm an open book it's literally um but yeah when I was 12 years old my older sister had a party and some friends over and I was up late watching TV and um so I was 12, he was 17 and he snuck out of, you know, and came into my room where I was just watching TV and he attempted to rape me um and right as the process began um I uh the group of kids came out and interrupted it.
+And so I was 12, he was 17, and he snuck out of, you know, and came into my room where I was just watching TV and he attempted to rape me.

-Um so it was it was rape.
+So it was rape.

-But I really believe that there is something in a predator nature and it's almost like an animal like a lion can sense the weak gazelle and there is some sort of primal instinct that they sense.
+But I really believe that there is something in a predator nature, and it's almost like an animal, like a lion can sense the weak gazelle.

 I mean, obviously, I was just in my home, 12 years old.